Yellow Stool & Abdominal Pain: 11 Causes Explained In-depth

 4- Stress.

-Stress, anxiety, and other forms of psychological stressors occur almost to everyone.
+Stress, anxiety, and other psychological stressors occur almost to everyone.

 Your gut is the first and most affected organ by your brain and psychological status.
 The mind-gut connection is one of the most common causes of unexplained gut symptoms.